ojjojjo/GCD_CourseProject/README.md

 2. Add ID information using cbind function to combine subject_train with X_train, as well as subject_test with X_test.

-3. Add Activity information
+3. Add Activity information.
-3.1 Read "y_train.txt" and "y_test.txt", save them as factors, and relevel them using labels available through "activity_labels.txt"
+First, reading "y_train.txt" and "y_test.txt", save them as factors, and relevel them using labels available through "activity_labels.txt".
-3.2 Using cbind function to combine y_train with X_train, as well as y_test with X_train.
+Second, using cbind function to combine y_train with X_train, as well as y_test with X_train.

 4. The whole dataset is obtained through combining X_train and X_test using rbind.
 They are stacked together because they each is a subset of the whole dataset, as described ealier, that they each contains data on a subset of subjects.

-5. Extracts only the measurements on the mean and standard deviation for each measurement 5.1 Extracts variables that contains "mean" and "std" in the variable names using regular expressions 5.2 Examining the variable names extracted and removed irrelavant variables manually.
+5. Extracts only the measurements on the mean and standard deviation for each measurement.
+First, extracting variables that contains "mean" and "std" in the variable names using regular expressions;
+Second, examining the variable names extracted and removed irrelavant variables manually.

-6. Appropriately labels the data set with descriptive activity names 6.1 remove all "." in the variable names using regular expressions. :)
-6.2 Manually fix the errors in the new variable names
+6. Appropriately labels the data set with descriptive activity names.
+First, removing all "." in the variable names using regular expressions. :) Second, manually fixing the errors in the new variable names

 7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-7.1 Remove variables that are not the main measurements for this dataset, which are on angle() measurements.
+First, removing variables that are not the main measurements for this dataset, which are on angle() measurements.
-7.2 Melt the dataframe with id variables being "ID" and "Activity" 7.3 Get the tidy dataset by casting the dataframe taking the mean of each unique combination of "ID" and "Activity" 7.4 Save the tidy dataset in a ".txt" file.
+Second, melting the dataframe with id variables being "ID" and "Activity" Third, getting the tidy dataset by casting the dataframe taking the mean of each unique combination of "ID" and "Activity" Lastly, saving the tidy dataset in a "tidydataset.txt" file.